Total Force delivers excellence at BMT

+JOINT BASE SAN ANTONIO-LACKLAND, Texas – The concept of Total Force Integration is simple – active duty, Reserve, and National Guard Airmen work together in support of the Air Force mission.

-A Military Training Instructor presents the Airman’s coin during graduation at Joint Base San Antonio-Lackland, Texas, March 18, 2021.
-The coin signifies the transition from trainee to Airman.
-The trainees were assigned to the 433rd Training Squadron during their basic military training.
-The 433rd TRS is comprised of Total Force Airmen who accomplish the basic military training mission — motivate, train and inspire the next generation of Airmen and Guardians with the foundation to deliver 21st Century Airpower.
-(U.S. Air Force photo by Sarayuth Pinthong)
+The 433rd Training Squadron is Total Force in action.
+The squadron, which falls under the 340th Flying Training Group at Joint Base San Antonio-Randolph, is comprised of Total Force Airmen who accomplish the basic military training mission — motivate, train and inspire the next generation of Airmen and Guardians with the foundation to deliver 21st Century Airpower.

+When COVID-19 threatened to stop the basic military training pipeline in 2020, it was the 433rd TRS that came to the rescue.
+The 737th Training Group needed an additional line squadron to make their plan of “one squadron, same week of training” concept work.
+The 433rd TRS became that additional squadron.

+“Every MTI assigned to the 433rd Training Squadron chooses to be here.
+The Reserve do not have a Developmental Special Duties program.
+We go out and recruit for these positions,” said Chief Master Sgt.
+Tamara Strange, 433rd TRS superintendent.
+“One of our proudest achievements has been sharing developmental and instructional experiences between active duty, Reserve and National Guard MTIs.
+We are family.”

 |Date Taken: